ngchankok/Group-2-assignment-2.1/readme.md

 Discussion Points:

 1. What are the version control tools used in the industry?
+The various types of the version control systems are:
+1. Local Version Control System
+2. Centralized Version Control System
+3. Distributed Version Control System

 1. Why are they being used?
+Local version control system maintains track of files within the local system.
+This approach is very common and simple.
+This type is also error prone which means the chances of accidentally writing to the wLocal version control system maintains track of files within the local system.
+This approach is very common and simple.
+This type is also error prone which means the chances of accidentally writing to the wrong file is higher.rong file is higher.

+Distributed version control systems come into picture to overcome the drawback of centralized version control system.
+The clients completely clone the repository including its full history.
+If any server dies, any of the client repositories can be copied on to the server which help restore the server.

 ### Part 2